ESOL Program Information

 Overview of ESOL Curriculum and Assessment

 Instructional services for English Learners (EL’s) in Sycamore Community Schools are based on researched best practices that provide students with the greatest accessibility to the curriculum possible.
 The student attends regular classes in the content areas in addition to his/her English language development program.
 The content area teacher will scaffold curriculum to meet the needs of individuals at varying levels of English proficiency in collaboration with the ESOL teacher.
-Progress monitoring will be ongoing and conducted through both formal and informal measures by both the ESOL teacher and content area teachers.

 English Language Plans